 Consider Your Needs

-Don't feel obligated to register at one of the "standard" retailers all your married friends registered at before you.
+Don't feel obligated to register at one of the "standard" retailers like all your married friends registered at before you.
 You don't need to stick to classic stores or traditional wedding gifts.
-If you and your fiancé already live together or don't have a need for new bakeware or monogram towels, don't register for them.
+If you and your partner already live together or don't have a need for new bakeware or monogram towels, don't register for them.
 Your guests want to give you gifts you will truly love, not that you've added out of obligation.

 Remember, nearly all registries are digitized now, and you can edit and update your lists at any time, so if you go in person to scan for wedding gifts, try not to feel too pressured into making the perfect registry.